braydenc303/GitTutorial/README.md

 Once your code is approved and added to the project's working master, you can delete your branch, pull origin master into your local master, create a new branch for your current task, and repeat this process safely.

+## GitHub Workflow

+### When following these instructions, the lines that do not begin with an uppercase letter are to be typed into the command line.
+Of course, you will want to substitute the name of your branch wherever you see branch-name.

+1. git clone repository
+  a.
+(If using npm or yarn packages) yarn/npm install
+2. git checkout -b branch-name (only if creating a new branch)
+  * By convention git hub repositories and branches do not use camel case, so use dashes.
+  * As much as possible try to be working on different files from your team mates.
+  a. git status  (to see if there are changes that need to be added)
+  b. git add . (to add changes)
+  c. git commit -m "description of work you did"
+  * Once you have a change to push.
+3. git checkout master
+4. git pull origin master
+  a.
+(If using npm or yarn packages) yarn/npm install
+5. git checkout branch-name
+6. git merge master
+  * This is where you will see conflicts if there are any
+  * You should be able to reconcile these in VS Code at this point.
+7. Re-run your code to ensure everything still works.
+  * If it does not, fix the code, and start over again at step 3.
+8. git push origin branch-name
+9. Create a pull request on GitHub
+  a.
+Let the team know about Pull Request on Slack
+10. Once your code has been merged: git checkout master
+11. git pull origin master
+  a. yarn/npm install (If using npm or yarn packages)
+12. Run the code in your master branch to ensure one last time that everything is working as it should.
+If not, speak with your team.
+13. When working correctly: git branch -d branch-name
+14. You may get a warning about your branch not being fully merged at this point.
+If so: git branch -D branch-name
+15. git checkout -b new-branch-name
+16. Make sure to do an npm install before you start again just in-case there are new packages in the master.
+17. Do some more work and start again at step 3.